In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions device-free. Today

 The Payment Processors You Should Use Instead of Venmo

-If you’re considering accepting Venmo payments because you’re looking for an affordable way to process credit cards — or to go fully contactless with your payments — there are other options that are made specifically for small businesses.
+If you’re considering accepting payments through the Venmo app because you’re looking for an affordable way to process credit cards — or to go fully contactless with your payments — there are other options that are made specifically for small businesses and their bank accounts.